 She had never thought about it before, but the only way to make light in the ancient world was by burning wood or oil.
 Working with Alim, Ash experimented with different combinations and found that wool soaked in olive oil, with a little sea salt, gave off the brightest flames.
 She then instructed the artisans to repolish some of the copper to make reflectors.
 They then mounted the reflectors to the back of clay bowls that held the wool torches.

 When enough of these beacons were added to her barge, they could illuminate a nearby beach, even on a moonless night.
 It was not perfect.
-Ahe didn’t have the time to play with minerals in an attempt to make a flare.
+As much as she wanted to, Ash didn’t have the time to play with minerals in an attempt to make a flare.
 This would have to do.

 Her last morning in Tripoli started with a gentle kiss from Duzi.
 “Rise and shine my little scholar.
 We have to catch the tide.”
 They ended up arriving late.